utility-toolbox/roff/docs/roff.1.md

 python-based cli to convert markdown to the roff (man-pages) format.

+> see roff(1) for more information about the file specification

 Supported Markdown Features:
 - heading (h2-h4) (h1 is reserved for the head)
 - Flat Lists